prod80/prod80-ReShade-Repository/README.md

-Highly advanced Color Effects created for Reshade: https://reshade.me/ :: always use with the latest version to maximalize compatibility and performance.
+Highly advanced Color Effects created for Reshade: https://reshade.me/ Always use with the latest version for compatibility and performance.

 Download this repository: https://github.com/prod80/prod80-ReShade-Repository/archive/master.zip